troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 :::

 # Momentum and Newton's First Law
 Momentum is a quantity that describes an object's motion.
 Imagine an object that has a mass of 1 kg and a velocity of 1 m/s.
-Now, imagine doubling the mass.
+Now, imagine doubling the mass and keeping the velocity constant.
 How would you say the object's motion has changed.
 It may help to think of the quantity of motion as "oomph".
 Does a more massive object have more or less oomph than a less massive object when they both move at the same speed?
 What if the 1 kg object doubles its speed?
 Does it have more oomph?

 In 1687, Sir Isaac Newton published his Philosophiae Naturalis Principia Mathematica, where, among other things, he detailed his three laws of motion.
 The first law is summarized as